 Each of these segments derives revenue by selling products and services to the retail, financial, travel and hospitality, healthcare, entertainment and gaming, and public sector industries.
-The Company's products, services and solutions enable NCR's customers to connect, interact and transact with their customers, and include:

-ATM hardware and software; traditional point-of-sale and self-checkout solutions; self-service kiosk solutions; business consumables; solutions that digitally capture, process and retain item-based transactions; maintenance of NCR solutions; consulting, installation and customer support services; as well as the maintenance and sale of third-party products and services.
+The Company's products, services and solutions enable NCR's customers to connect, interact and transact with their customers, and include: ATM hardware and software; traditional point-of-sale and self-checkout solutions; self-service kiosk solutions; business consumables; solutions that digitally capture, process and retain item-based transactions; maintenance of NCR solutions; consulting, installation and customer support services; as well as the maintenance and sale of third-party products and services.
 The Company's chief operating decision maker regularly assesses information relating to these segments to make decisions, including the allocation of resources.
-Management evaluates the performance of the segments based on revenue and segment gross margin and segment assets are not included in this assessment of segment performance.
+Management evaluates the performance of the segments based on revenue and segment gross margin.
+Segment assets are not included in this assessment of segment performance.
 We have reclassified our prior period segment information to conform to the current period presentation.

-In recognition of the volatility of the effects of pension expense on our segment results and to maintain operating focus on business performance, pension expense, as well as the gain on the sale of a manufacturing facility in Canada, and restructuring costs associated with the manufacturing realignment initiative are excluded from the segment operating results utilized by our chief operating decision maker in evaluating segment performance and are separately delineated to reconcile back to total reported income (loss) from operations.
+In recognition of the volatility of the effects of pension expense on our segment results and to maintain operating focus on business performance, pension expense, as well as realignment costs and significant gains and losses on the sale of property are excluded from the segment operating results utilized by our chief operating decision maker in evaluating segment performance and are separately delineated to reconcile back to total reported income from operations.